maxzheng/great-life-guide/README.md

 Contribution
 ============

 I do hope others find this useful and would contribute to make this better by [opening issues or creating pull requests](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) at https://github.com/maxzheng/life.
 Sharing this with your family and friends would be another way of contributing.
-Thank you! :)
+Thank you! :smile: